 Tip 10.
 Remember that the elevator pitch isn’t everything

-Aren’t you a naturally gifted speaker or presenter?
+Are you not a naturally gifted speaker or presenter?
 Do you dread the prospect of giving a speech?
 Don’t worry.
-An elevator pitch may be important for selling yourself, but it’s not the only thing that counts in making your offer attractive.
-Maybe you’re able to impress your future employer the most during the conversation that follows the pitch.
-Or maybe your cover letter already left an indestructible impression.
-Aside from your pitch, it’s also important to leave a good first impression.
-It’s good to remember that.
+An elevator pitch may be important for selling yourself and your skills, but it’s not the only thing that counts in making your offer attractive.
+Maybe you’re able to impress your future employer most during the conversation that follows after the pitch, or maybe your cover letter already left an indestructible impression.
+Aside from your pitch, don’t forget that it’s also important to leave a good first impression.

 4 examples of rock-solid elevator pitches

-To give you a good idea of what elevator pitches look like, we’ve written down several examples for you.
+To give you a good idea of what elevator pitches look like, we’ve written several examples for you that you can find below.
 These could be pitches during face to face conversations with an employer, or they could be seen as e-mail templates.

 Example 1.
 Marketeer and programmer

-“During my work as a team leader at an online marketing company, I used knowledge from my coding hobby to build a time registration system with which we were able to meticulously map out to what extent the estimated hours in the quotations matched the actual worked hours in our team.
+“During my work as team leader at an online marketing company, I used knowledge that I gained through my coding hobby to build a time registration system with which we were able to meticulously map out to what extent the estimated hours in the quotations matched the actual worked hours in our team.
 These insights have yielded our team huge monthly savings.
-Due to my combination of programming and marketing knowledge I am confident that I can bring added value to your organisation as well.
+Due to my combination of programming and marketing knowledge, I am confident that I can bring added value to your organisation as well.
 For your marketing clients, but also for the team itself and for creating insight into and improving their results.”

 Example 2.
 Journalist

 “Telling stories has always been a passion of mine.
 By the time I was ten, I was already filling notebooks with exciting thrillers.
-That hobby eventually led me to become an editor for the school paper.
-During my journalism studies I worked for the local news website.
+That hobby eventually led me to becoming an editor for the school paper, and during my journalism studies, I worked for the local news website.
 Now that I’ve graduated, I want to use my love for storytelling and journalism to inspire the readers of your national travel magazine every month with the most beautiful travel stories.”